zchee/golang-wiki/Mobile.md

-Go mobile subrepository adds support for mobile platforms (Android and iOS) and provides tools to build mobile applications.
+The Go mobile subrepository adds support for mobile platforms (Android and iOS) and provides tools to build mobile applications.

 There are two strategies you can follow to include Go into your mobile stack: